WebsiteBaker-modules/cwsoft-postits/README.md

 ## Usage

-If you followed all steps above, it's time to play with Postits.
-Log into WebsiteBaker backend and create a new page of type `cwsoft-Postits`.
+If you followed all steps above, it's time to play with the `cwsoft-postits` module.
+Log into WebsiteBaker backend and create a new page of type `cwsoft-postits`.
 Select the users or groups you want to send a Postit.
 Make use of multi-selection to send the same message to several users at the same time.
 Type in a message (max.
 150 characters) and press the submit button.

 A screenshot of the backend and frontend view of the cwsoft-postits module is shown below.